-Newer products, such as Viekira Pak and Harvoni, combine multiple medications with varying mechanisms of action to increase treatment efficacy and reduce the risk of HCV resistance.
-These combination products offer short-course treatment lengths similar to other recently available HCV medications.
-Not only does this approach provide effective treatment, but it also adds convenient, fixed-dose regimens to make complying with HCV treatment even easier.
+Newer products, such as Harvoni®, Technivie®, Viekira Pak® and ZepatierTM combine multiple medications with varying mechanisms of action to increase treatment efficacy and reduce the risk of HCV resistance.
+These combination products offer short-course treatment lengths similar to other oral HCV medications.
+Not only does this combination product approach provide effective treatment, but it also adds convenient, fixed-dose regimens with as few pills as possible to make complying with HCV treatment even easier.

 Similar to the newer single-product antivirals, side effects of these combination therapies are considerably less intense as compared to traditional interferon-based HCV treatment.
-While side effects may vary, patients taking Viekira Pak may experience nausea, itching, or insomnia.
-Similar symptoms, such as headache and fatigue, may occur with Harvoni.
+Side effects vary between the medications but can include symptoms such as nausea, headache or fatigue.

 New Treatments on the Horizon

-Scientists continue to work to find more effective, more tolerable and shorter HCV treatment options.
-All-oral, interferon-free treatments in the late stages of clinical investigation include:
+Scientists continue to work to find more effective, tolerable and shorter course HCV treatment options.
+Researchers are particularly focused on developing combination products (where multiple medications are combined in one pill) to improve ease of use for the patient.
+Numerous regimens are under study.
+One example of an all-oral, interferon-free treatment in the late stages of clinical investigation: